espressomd/espresso/doc/sphinx/magnetostatics.rst

 To use ScaFaCoS, create an instance of :class:`~espressomd.magnetostatics.Scafacos` and add it to the list of active actors.
 Three parameters have to be specified:

-* ``method_name``: name of the ScaFaCoS method being used.
-* ``method_params``: dictionary containing the method-specific parameters
-* ``prefactor``
+``prefactor``, ``method_name``, ``method_params``.
+The method-specific

-The method-specific parameters are described in the ScaFaCoS manual.
-In addition, methods supporting tuning have a parameter ``tolerance_field`` which sets the desired root mean square accuracy for the electric field
+parameters are described in the ScaFaCoS manual.
+In addition, methods supporting tuning have a parameter ``tolerance_field`` which sets the desired root mean square accuracy for the magnetic field.

 For details of the various methods and their parameters please refer to the ScaFaCoS manual.
 To use this feature, ScaFaCoS has to be built as a shared library.
 ScaFaCoS can be used only once, either for Coulomb or for dipolar interactions.